MrClassicT/DailyCat/README.md

 Welcome to the GitHub repository for DailyCat, the purr-fect Android app for cat lovers!
 DailyCat offers a delightful experience for anyone who adores felines.
 With an easy-to-use interface and a simple design with adorable habitants.
 DailyCat brings a daily dose of joy to your life with a variety of cat content.
 Let's dive into what makes DailyCat a must-have app for cat enthusiasts.

+## Origin
+This app was initially developed for my school Android project, but might get some updates later on as well.
+Depending on my personal free time and motivation. :p

 ## Features

 - **CatPosts Feed:** Enjoy an endless scroll of cat photos and quotes.
 From fluffy kittens to majestic adult cats, our feed is filled with heartwarming and amusing feline content to brighten your day.